MichaelPlug/MichaelPlug/README.md

 # 🚀 Hello world!

-👋 I'm a Michele Spina, and I'm a freelance developer.
+👋 I'm a Michele, and I'm a freelance developer.

 🌱 I'm currently attending the master's degree in <a href="https://corsidilaurea.uniroma1.it/en/corso/2021/29932/home">computer science</a> at La Sapienza of Rome